Robert-96/dezmereanrobert.com/content/posts/github-actions-for-hugo.md

 1. Create a file `static/CNAME`.
 Your custom domain name should be the only contents inside `CNAME`.
 Since it’s inside static, the published site will contain the `CNAME` file at the root of the published site, which is a requirement of GitHub Pages.

-Refer to the official documentation for [further information](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).
+Refer to the official GitHub documentation for [further information](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).